hyperledger-archives/ursa-rfcs/text/delegatable_cdd/README.md

     // OR for Groth2
     let params2: Groth2SetupParams = GrothS2::setup(max_attrs, label);
     ```
 - Signing keys can be generated by calling `GrothS1::keygen` or `GrothS2::keygen`.
-Takes the corresponding setup parameters.
+Each takes the corresponding setup parameters.
     ```rust
     let (sk1: GrothSigkey, vk1: Groth1Verkey) = GrothS1::keygen(&params1);
     // OR for Groth2